steventhanna/diesel-enum/README.md

 }
 ```

-Alternatively you can use strings, with will be cast to lowercase. (e.g. `Status::Ready` will be
+Alternatively you can use strings, which will be cast to lowercase by default. (e.g. `Status::Ready` will be
 stored as `"ready"` in the database):

 ```rust